-Telematics Guides | Mileage Allowance for Self Employed
+Telematics Guides | Mileage Allowance for Self-Employed

-Mileage Allowance for Self Employed
+Mileage Allowance for Self-Employed

-Luckily, you can claim some of these expenses based on your mileage.
+Luckily, you can claim some of these expenses back based on your mileage.
 Just remember that claiming mileage allowance can be done for business trips only and never for personal journeys.
 Otherwise, it can be considered tax evasion and have serious consequences.

 We compare a range of fleet telematics systems that are industry standard, Thatcham S7 and police-approved (Secured by Design) to help protect your business.
 Compare now to get the best deals on vehicle tracking.